ralfebert/TinyHTTP/README.md

 }
 ```

-Or use the `EndpointLoading` extension again which provides an `observe(endpoint:)` method which again adds default activity and error handling:
+Or use the `EndpointLoading` extension which provides an `observe(endpoint:)` method which again adds default activity and error handling:

 ```swift
 class TodosTableViewController: UITableViewController, EndpointLoading {